Selling a shared ownership property

 Can you sell a shared ownership property?

-If you don’t own 100% of your home, you must tell your housing association or local authority as they have the right to buy it or find a buyer through a process known as “first refusal” – read on for more on this.
+• If you don’t own 100% of your shared ownership home, you’ll need to sell it on a shared ownership basis.
+You must tell your housing association or local authority as they have the right to buy it or find a buyer through a process known as “first refusal”.
+The buyer will need to meet all relevant eligibility requirements and is usually required to buy a share equal to or higher than what you currently own.
+Read on for more on this.

 Selling a shared ownership property: Step by step guide

-Because each managing agent has its own process when selling a shared ownership property, it is always best to check your lease.
+Each managing agent has its own process when selling a shared ownership property, so it is always best to check your lease.
 Your lease will outline the procedure that is to be followed when selling your home.
 Your lease may also include information on:

 • How the value of your home is determined